Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 The greens of the Blue Basin.
 Jennifer did some on-site photo editing to match the color to watch it actually looks like in-person.

 The Blue Basin is fossil-rich formation composed of compressed volcanic ash.
 The real draw of the basin, however, aren’t so much the fossils as the badlands that hold them.
-The eroded hillsides have a greenish hue, giving the location an otherworldly feel.
+The eroded hillsides have a blue-greenish hue, giving the location an otherworldly feel.

 The Blue Basin is located in the Sheep Rock Unit, about three miles north of the Thomas Condon Museum of Paleontology.